ognard/s3-upload/README.md

 # S3 Upload

-This is simple Bash script that allows upload of files to S3 bucket.
+A simple Bash script that allows for the upload of files to an S3 bucket.

+This is my take on the capstone project from Phase 1 of [Learn to Cloud](https://learntocloud.guide/phase1/)

+Please make sure to read my [blog post](https://ognard.com/posts/building-bash-cloud-file-uploader/) for more details on how this script works.